mattvenn/kindlefeed/README.md

 # kindlefeed.py

-Now run the kindlefeed.py, it will first render kindlefeed.png with your events in it.
+    sudo cp kindlefeed.conf /etc/supervisor/conf.d
+    sudo supervisorctl reread
+    sudo supervisorctl update

-Then it starts listening on port 8000 and when you make a request will render the events as a kindle sized png.
+It starts listening on port 8000 and when you make a request will render the events as a kindle sized png.